ZeFish/Standard/content/css/utilities.md

 ### Responsive Behavior

-All three utilities automatically adjust for mobile breakpoints using `--body-mobile-padding-multiplier` instead of `--body-padding-multiplier` on screens smaller than 768px.
+All three utilities automatically adjust for mobile breakpoints using `--body-mobile-padding-multiplier` instead of `--body-padding` on screens smaller than 768px.
 No additional media queries needed.

 ```scss
 // Automatically switches at mobile breakpoint